 - Nursing pads: absorb leaking breast milk and help protect sore nipples.

-- Nipple cream: helps to relieve sore nipples during the first few weeks.
+- Nipple balm: helps to relieve sore nipples during the first few weeks.

 - Nursing pillow: helps to keep your newborn positioned properly